jokob-sk/NetAlertX/docs/WEB_UI_PORT_DEBUG.md

 ## 7. Make sure permissions are correct

+> [!TIP]
+> You can try to start the container without mapping the `/app/config` and `/app/db` dirs and if the UI shows up then the issue is most likely related to your file system permissions or file ownership.

 Please read the [Permissions troubleshooting guide](/docs/FILE_PERMISSIONS.md) and provide a screesnhot of the permissions and ownership in the `/app/db` and `app/config` directories.